Extremism in defence of liberty is no vice, moderation in the pursuit of justice is no virtue.

 This is why it is critical for the British government to facilitate the civic space for orthodox Islamic teachers and scholars to be able to influence the Muslim community, especially those who have strayed from the mainstream balanced position.
 It is of paramount importance to highlight that the Woolwich attackers and the 7/7 bombers did not engage with the traditional and orthodox Islamic educational pathway.
 If they were influenced by orthodoxy, these atrocities would never have happened.
 This is why the government’s insistence of strategically aligning themselves with secular liberal Muslim organisations will only exacerbate the problem, as the mainstream Muslim community does not trust them or see them as a point of reference.
 Hence, attempting to silence the voice of orthodoxy will lead to more problems.

-We even have this perspective from the mouth of the Prophet Muhammad upon whom be peace…he used the term ghuluw.
-Ghuluw basically means extreme, don’t be extreme in your religion…I would argue that everyone has a fundamentalist worldview from that perspective, we believe somethings are nonnegotiable, some things are objectively morally wrong.
-I believe killing an innocent child is objectively morally wrong, even if the whole world were to come and say it’s right, I would say no it’s wrong… however the way to transcend this type of fundamentalism rhetoric is by actually saying, you know what I may be wrong, let’s have a discussion, let’s have dialogue, let’s be open.”[xiv]
+We even have this perspective from the mouth of the Prophet Muhammad peace be upon him…he used the term ghuluw.
+Ghuluw basically means extreme, don’t be extreme in your religion…I would argue that everyone has a fundamentalist worldview from that perspective, we believe some things are non-negotiable, some things are objectively morally wrong.
+I believe killing an innocent child is objectively morally wrong, even if the whole world were to come and say it’s right, I would say no it’s wrong… however, the way to transcend this type of fundamentalism rhetoric is by actually saying, you know what I may be wrong, let’s have a discussion, let’s have dialogue, let’s be open.”[xiv]

 If the government are serious about dealing with extremism they have to use the best people placed to deal with the problem.